ThinkDataEd/curriculum/docs/updates.md

  - Labs now also have text which direct students to complete tasks within the RStudio/Posit interface in <span style="color:midnightblue;">**blue**</span> font
  - GPS no longer reports precise location
  - There are anonymized datasets available for the Food Habits, Personality Colors, and Time Use (unformatted) Campaigns.
-They can be acccessed by running the following code:
+They can be accessed by running the following code:

         extra_data('food_ids')
         extra_data('color_ids')